SandreaJes/lambda-authorizer/README.md

 ## Installation

-* `git clone git@github.com:avaldigitallabs/devops-pipeline-node-lambdas-example.git` this repository
+* `git clone git@github.com:SandreaJes/lambda-authorizer.git.git` this repository
-* change into the new directory `cd devops-pipeline-node-lambdas-example`
+* change into the new directory `cd lambda-authorizer`

 ## Dependencies